naninovel/docs/docs/faq/index.md

 ## Will I get access to the source code when I buy Naninovel?

-All the engine source code is available in the distributed package.
-A couple of third-party libraries (namely, [NCalc](https://github.com/ncalc/ncalc) and [NLayer](https://github.com/naudio/NLayer)) are pre-compiled, but they're open-sourced (MIT license) with sources hosted on GitHub.
+All the Unity-related source code is available in the distributed package.
+Some Naninovel core sources are precompiled and we are not able to provide access to them at the moment.

 ## What are the legal usage terms and conditions?